kids2

 Cultural Enhancement - programs that provide an opportunity to work with a professional in their community to learn a new skill and to be exposed to an art or sport that their community does not provide.

-Strengthening Families - ensuring that the whole family is involved in the program should be a component of all programs to ensure their success.
+Ensuring that the whole family is involved in the program should be a component of all programs to ensure their success.
 These are programs directed at the entire family rather than the child or the youth.
 They are based on the positive aspects of the family and work to enhance the strengths of a family by sharing with them resources in the community.

-Research - we will consider funding research that accurately evaluates what is happening with Milwaukee's children due to welfare reform, the reform of the child welfare system or the economic downturn.
+We will consider funding research that accurately evaluates what is happening with Milwaukee's children due to welfare reform, the reform of the child welfare system or the economic downturn.
 Consideration will also be given to programs that research what resources are available for a family and how they can gain access to them.

 We may award from 5 to 10 grants of up to $15,000.